-2. What is the longer term impact on gender identity?
+What is the longer term impact on gender identity?

 Gender identity is shaped during puberty and adolescence as young people’s bodies become more sexually differentiated and mature.
 Given how little we understand about gender identity and how it is formed and consolidated, we should be cautious about interfering with the normal process of sexual maturation.

 What we do know however is that virtually all the children who start on puberty blockers eventually go onto cross-sex hormones suggesting that changing their minds is rare once natural puberty is interrupted.

 Are the effects on puberty really reversible?

 Since its rare for children with gender issues to stop taking puberty blockers this also means there have been no long term studies to show that normal puberty will resume in these children.
 The evidence of ‘reversibility’ is from studies in a different set of children; namely children with precocious puberty (a puberty disorder in which puberty commences very early.
 Technically this is before the age of 8 in girls but could be as young as pre-school age).
 In these children puberty blocking drugs are normally withdrawn around the age of 12 and menstruation in girls commences about 1 year later.
 In this respect the resumption of puberty occurs around the ‘expected age’ in children and will be in line with other aspects of physiological and psychological adolescent development.

-4. What are the implications of preventing a natural puberty?
+What are the implications of preventing a natural puberty?